-Long-tail lines of business, such as all casualty lines (including general liability, professional liability and financial lines), credit and surety, inherent defect and construction warranty as well as medical malpractice are exposed to material reserve deteriorations (or long-tail reserve deteriorations).
-This is due to the materiality of insured losses driven by manmade casualty loss events and to the long periods of time taken for claims materialization and settlement.
+Long-tail lines of business, such as casualty lines (including general liability, professional liability and financial lines), credit and surety, inherent defect and construction warranty are exposed to the risk of material reserve deterioration (or long-tail reserve deterioration).
+This is due to the time required for claims materialization and settlement.

-Long-tail reserve deterioration is the risk that the claims frequency and severity are higher than assumed in the calculation of the Best Estimate Liabilities (BELs).
-For the Company's casualty business, the frequency and severity of claims and the related amounts of indemnity paid can be affected by several factors.
-The most significant factors are claims inflation and the changing legal and regulatory environments, including changes in civil liability law and jurisprudence.
-Claims inflation is influenced by, but not directly linked to, general inflation.
+Long-tail reserve deterioration occurs when the frequency and severity of claims are higher than assumed in the initial calculation of the Best Estimate Liabilities (BEL).
+For casualty business the frequency and severity of claims and the related amounts of indemnities paid can be affected by several factors.
+One of the most significant factors is claims inflation, mainly influenced by general economic inflation and the changing regulatory and legal environment, including developments in legislation and litigation (often referred to as "social inflation") such as the recent revival statutes enacted by certain US states.
+Such legislative changes allowing previously time-barred claims to be brought up again in legal suits, or changes extending the statute of limitations retroactively, can materially impact the frequency and severity of claims on long-tail business lines.